puzzle/jenkins-techlab/labs/08_tools.md

 }
 ```

+?Where is the return value of tools step documented?
+What happens when we do ${xxx}?

 The ``tool`` step returns the home directory of the installed tool.
 The ``PATH+<IDENTIFIER>`` syntax specifies
 that the given value should be prepended to the ``PATH`` environment variable, where ``<IDENTIFIER>`` is an arbitrary
 unique identifier, used to make the left hand side of the assignment unique.